-- 4. Compliance with Policy When exercising delegated authority the delegate shall use his or her best judgement to ensure compliance with each and all of the requirements of this resolution. - 5.
-Emergency and/or Extraordinary Circumstances required to be notified to all Elected Members and published on the City's website forthwith.
+4. Compliance with Policy

+When exercising delegated authority the delegate shall use his or her best judgement to ensure compliance with each and all of the requirements of this resolution.

+5. Emergency and/or Extraordinary Circumstances

 As identified from time to time by resolution of Council, compliance with sections 1, 3 and 4 of this policy will be suspended where emergency and/or extraordinary circumstances arise (such as a state emergency being declared).